-The recommended alternative of the project is to construct a water treatment plant and make water infrastructure improvements as discussed in this EA.
+The recommended alternative of the project is to relocate, replace and/or construct new utility distribution systems as discussed in this EA.

 DHS and WDOA will review the Draft EA and comments received during the Draft EA public comment period and prepare a recommendation as to the need for an Environmental Impact Statement (EIS) for this project.
 If these parties conclude that this project is not a "major action that would significantly affect the quality of the human environment," a Final EA will be prepared that includes that recommendation.
 If it is found that this project might have a significant impact, a full Environmental Impact Statement (EIS) would be recommended, drafted and final public hearing would be held before the project is authorized for construction.